 In 2026, WAARC and the Grower Group Alliance (GGA) have joined forces to launch an exciting new Honours Partnership Program.

-The program connects students with Western Australian grower groups to co-design and deliver research projects that address real challenges and opportunities for the State’s agricultural sector.
+The program connects Western Australian students and grower groups to co-design and deliver research projects that address practical, real-world challenges and opportunities for the State’s agricultural sector.

-The program has already attracted strong interest from WA grower groups, reflecting a clear appetite for applied, regionally relevant research that is closely connected to industry priorities.
+Since expressions of interest opened in December 2025, the program has attracted strong interest and high-calibre research proposals from across the State, reflecting a clear appetite for applied research that is closely connected to industry priorities.

 Key features of the Honours Partnership Program:

-• A clear pathway into PhD study for those interested in research careers, alongside strong industry recognition for those entering the workforce
+• Provides a clear pathway into PhD study for those interested in research careers, alongside strong industry recognition for those entering the workforce

-• Contribute to real-world, practical outcomes for WA agriculture.
+• Contributes to real-world, practical outcomes for WA agriculture.

 Why Honours matters?